 Period of Performance

 It is anticipated that the period of time required to analyze JWST data will be one to two years depending on the type and complexity of the project.
 Key, long-term, and other major projects may range up to three years.

 Generally, grants are awarded with a 3-year period of performance to allow time to conduct and complete the research.
 The period of performance will be stated in the Grant Award Document.

-Approved GO Continuation programs will have orbits scheduled in more than one cycle.
+Approved GO Long-term/Continuation programs will have observing time scheduled in more than one cycle.
 Continuation programs do not require a new science proposal in response to the Call for each cycle.
 Budget proposals are, however, required for each subsequent cycle of the program.
 Budgets submitted for the first cycle of a continuation proposal will include costs for the effort to reduce and analyze the data obtained in the first cycle only.
 If costs for subsequent cycles are included, those costs will be automatically reduced by the Financial Review Committee (FRC).
 Budget narratives will include a description of the overall effort for the entire multi-year project.
 A justification with specific, detailed information to support each line item cost in the budget submission for year one is required.